Back to case studies

 • Current position: varies by employer.
 Where AI summarizes performance signals (tickets closed, commit frequency, code quality scores) and humans apply ratings, the human is technically in the loop but reviewing AI outputs, not original evidence.

-• Rubber-stamp risk: Moderate to high.
+• Rubber-stamp risk [plausible]: Moderate to high.
 Time pressure on review cycles is real.
 Managers reviewing AI summaries rather than original evidence are susceptible to automation bias — deferring to the AI signal, especially for workers they know less well (junior workers, remote workers, recent hires).

 • Rubber-stamp detector test: Does the reviewer have the time to examine original evidence?
 Do they have access to the audit log?
 Do they have authority to override without going through a second approval layer?
 If no to any of these, the review is theater.